Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Introduction

+Reasoning-enhanced large language models (LLMs) have shown clear advantages on solving complex problems such as mathematics, coding, and other domain-specific tasks~\cite{guo2025deepseek,cai2024internlm2,yang2025qwen3,wang2025internvl3,vteam2025glm45vglm41vthinkingversatilemultimodal,qin2026humansense}.
+DeepSeek-R1~\cite{guo2025deepseek} has pioneered a widely adopted reasoning-oriented post-training recipe, which first performs supervised fine-tuning (SFT) on cold-start Chain-of-Thought (CoT) data, followed by reinforcement learning (RL) with algorithms such as GRPO~\cite{shao2024deepseekmath}.
+However, in multimodal settings, it remains uncertain whether reasoning training can deliver consistent gains across diverse multimodal tasks.
+The trend of releasing parallel ``Instruct'' and ``Thinking'' models~\cite{bai2025qwen3vltechnicalreport,xu2025qwen3omnitechnicalreport} by leading teams is both resource-intensive and user-unfriendly.
+When evaluated across a broad suite of benchmarks, ``thinking'' models do not exhibit a universal advantage.

+The efficacy of reasoning-oriented post-training is influenced by multiple factors, including the characteristics of tasks, the capability of the base model, and the quality of CoT data~\cite{wang2025multimodal, li2025perception}.
+Prior studies find that for certain perception-oriented multimodal tasks, reasoning may introduce additional hallucinations~\cite{liu2025more, zheng2024thinking, wu2025combating, dong2025mirage} due to the increased amount of generated content, which in turn degrades model performance.
+Consistent with these findings, we also observe similar limitations when enhancing the spatial understanding capabilities~\cite{zhu2025cvbench,yang2025thinking} of multimodal models through reasoning.

+However, a principled criterion for determining when reasoning post-training is beneficial and which data should support it are still lacking.
+Concretely, given a target multimodal task and a candidate data source, we first need to assess the overall data efficacy, namely, whether direct fine-tuning on raw Visual Question-Answer data can yield measurable improvements over the base model.
+Building on this, we further need to evaluate whether the CoT data, constructed via expert annotation or model distillation, encodes useful thinking patterns that enable reasoning post-training to deliver superior gains.
+Moreover, since a multimodal task typically encompasses multiple subtypes with considerable variation across corresponding data samples, it is essential to identify and filter out data that are detrimental to model improvement from the full dataset.
+Addressing all these requirements demands prohibitively large experimental budgets.

-In this paper, we propose Dual Tuning, a framework for assessing whether a target task is suitable for reasoning-oriented training under a given base model and training data.
-The core idea is to sample task-specific training data to construct paired Chain-of-Thought (CoT) and Direct-Answer (DA) examples, and joint SFT training under the respective system prompts.
+In this paper, we introduce Dual Tuning, a data curation framework that quantifies training data efficacy and reasoning post-training suitability for target multimodal tasks and base models.
+The core idea is to sample task-specific training data to construct paired CoT and Direct-Answer (DA) examples, and jointly conduct SFT under their respective system prompts.
+By evaluating both the absolute gains of each training mode and the relative gains between them, Dual Tuning guides appropriate data composition and post-training strategy selection within a single experiment.
+By replacing unreliable human intuition with a principled comparative protocol, Dual Tuning accounts for variations in both data content and base models, and substantially reduces the experimental burden of preliminary ablation studies.